-Length: A 15,000 word dissertation, double-line spaced and justified, 11 or 12 font size text on A4 paper will normally take up 45-50 sides.
+Length: A dissertation of up to 15,000 words and no less than 12,000 words, double-line spaced and justified, 11 or 12 font size text on A4 paper will normally take up 45-50 sides.
 The word count includes footnotes (the use of which should, in any case, be kept to a minimum).
 It excludes the table of contents, lists of figures and tables, the content of tables, captions, acknowledgements, appendices and bibliography.